tskit-dev/msprime/docs/interchange.rst

 ``msprime`` library makes no attempt to interpret this information.
 How the information held in this field is encoded is entirely the choice of client code.

-To ensure that metadata can be safely interchanged using the :ref:`sec-text-file-format`, each row is `base 64 encoded <https://en.wikipedia.org/wiki/Base64>`_.
+To ensure that metadata can be safely interchanged using the :ref:`sec_text_file_format`, each row is `base 64 encoded <https://en.wikipedia.org/wiki/Base64>`_.
 Thus, binary information can be safely printed and exchanged, but may not be human readable.